eeoon/eeoon.github.io/README.md

 ## Welcome to my Blog

-I start blog for record Robotics research, and share what i learned.
+I'm starting this blog to record what I've been studying, learning, and digging into.

 ### Research Interest
 * SLAM